 Foreign Corrupt Practices Act Whistleblower Laws Apply to All Foreign and U.S. Companies Listed on the U.S. Securities Exchanges as well as their Subsidiaries, Joint Venture Partners, and Agents

 The Foreign Corrupt Practices Act (FCPA) applies to “issuers” (U.S. and foreign companies listed on U.S. securities exchanges and their employees); “domestic concerns,” which run the gamut of business entities organized under U.S. laws or with their principal place of business in the United States; the officers, directors, employees, and agents of those U.S. business entities (irrespective of nationality); U.S. citizens; U.S. resident aliens; “any person,” including all foreign persons, who commit an act in furtherance of a foreign bribe while in the United States, and U.S. businesses and nationals acting abroad.
 A Company must require all of its affiliated companies and all of their employees to comply with the Foreign Corrupt Practices Act.

-Corporations that pay illegal kickbacks and bribes to government officials and former government officials in exchange for contracts including large building projects can be brought to justice and made to pay large penalties under the Foreign Corrupt Practices Act and whistleblowers that bring these corporations to justice may be able to collect large economic rewards under the Securities Exchange Act (SEC Whistleblower Bounty Actions) and the Commodity Exchange Act (CFTC Whisteblower Bounty Actions).
+Corporations that pay illegal kickbacks and bribes to government officials can be brought to justice.
+These corporations can be made to pay large penalties under the Foreign Corrupt Practices Act.
+Further, whistleblowers who anonymously help bring these corporations to justice can earn large rewards.
+These bounty actions whistleblower reward laws detect illegal bribes and regulate the global markets.
+For more information on SEC and CFTC laws, go to the Securities Exchange Act (SEC Whistleblower Bounty Actions) and the Commodity Exchange Act (CFTC Whisteblower Bounty Actions).

 Johnson & Johnson Bribery Lawsuit